-Are you and your home prepared for the bitter cold winter months ahead?
+Are you and your home prepared for the bitter cold winter days that are still ahead?
 Whether your property is vacant or you are living there, it is important to winterize your home to avoid damage, cut down on electricity costs and improve energy efficiency.
 Here are some valuable tips from a few Long & Foster Home Service Connections providers.

 You will also want to prevent moisture from coming into your home.
-To do so, you can install a moisture barrier under the house crawl space using 6 MIL plastic, suggests Johnson.
+To do so, you can install a moisture barrier under the house in the crawl space using 6 MIL plastic, suggests Johnson.

 Prevent freezing pipes.
 Add insulation around your exterior water pipes to keep them from freezing.
 If your pipes do freeze, it can cause one of the lines to burst, resulting in costly damages.
 Be sure you know where the main shut off valve is.
 “In colder areas, it is a good idea to keep an indoor faucet dripping – a slow drip makes it harder for the pipes to freeze,” said Mark Munsch, marketing manager of US Inspect.